Flyball Dog Breeds: Best Traits, Types and Roles

 Here's what I'd suggest:

-Find a local club first - most do taster sessions where you can see if your dog actually likes it.
+Find a local club first.
+Most do taster sessions where you can see if your dog actually likes it.
 If they're not ball mad yet, work on building that drive before anything else.
-High-value training treats can help make balls more exciting.
+Link Broken can help make balls more exciting.
 And don't compare your dog to others.
 Your Basset Hound isn't going to beat a Whippet, and that's fine.
 The dogs that love flyball are the ones that do best at it.

 Your dog doesn't need to be perfect.
 They don't need to be a certain breed.
 They just need to be keen.